Knee Replacement

 Partial knee replacement

-Dr. Mileski lets you know which procedure best matches your needs and is most likely to restore your knee function to its fullest.
+Dr. Mileski uses joint replacements from industry leading companies with long track records of success.
+He lets you know which procedure best matches your needs and is most likely to restore your knee function to its fullest and will help you make a good choice.

 What should I expect during the procedure?